xabbu42/Master/arbeit.md

 \End{definition}

 Notice that the used constant specifications $CS$ is a subset of the inputs $IN$.
-We can now expand the definition of self-referentiality to input sets in the natural way:
+Based on this definition, we can expand the definition of self-referentiality to input sets:

 \Begin{definition}[directly self-referential]